vstconsulting/polemarch/doc/api.rst

 Structure
 -----------------------

 In Polemarch we have some entities that can be nested to another entities.
-Below examples of such entites:
+Below examples of such entities:

 **Inventory** can be nested into **Project**